The File menu ( F3) contains commands for managing files:

 Time selection - Create an audio track for each Playlist for the selected time range.

-Zipped loop package - This saves both the .flp (project data) and samples associated with the project in a standard ZIP file format.
+Zipped loop package (.zip format) - This saves both the .flp (project data) and samples associated with the project in a standard ZIP file format.
 This is a great way to archive your important projects so that you don't lose the sounds associated with it.
+NOTE: As an alternative 'archive' method, you can also use the option 'Copy used samples to the project folder' under the Project Settings if Project Folders are used.

 Project bones - Use this command as a shortcut to export all generator/effects settings as presets (*.fst files) and score/automation data as score files